Search by Keyword

 On June 30th, 1992, Capitol released a CD box set entitled “Compact Disc EP Collection” which contained all of the British EPs in mono.
 This was the first time that the June 4th, 1964 mono mix of “I Call Your Name,” as originally heard in Britain, was released in the US.

-On November 16th, 2004, a box set entitled “The Capitol Albums, Vol. 1” was released, which featured both of the early mixes of “I Call Your Name” as originally released in the US on “The Beatles’ Second Album.”
+On November 16th, 2004, a box set entitled “The Capitol Albums, Vol. 1” was released, which featured both the early mono and stereo mixes of “I Call Your Name” as originally released in America on “The Beatles’ Second Album.”
 A promotional CD Sampler of this box set was distributed to radio stations that also included these same stereo and mono mixes of the song.

 On September 9th, 2009, the June 4th, 1964 mono mix of the song, as originally contained on the British “Long Tall Sally” EP, appeared in the box set “The Beatles In Mono” on a CD entitled “Mono Masters.”
-This being the case, all four 1964 mixes of “I Call Your Name” are now readily available in the US on compact disc.
+This being the case, all four 1964 mixes of “I Call Your Name” then became readily available in the US on compact disc.

 Live Performances